tensorflow/neural-structured-learning/g3doc/install.md

 #### 5. Install Tensorflow

-Neural Structured Learning requires TensorFlow 1.15 or higher.
+Note that NSL requires a TensorFlow version of 1.15 or higher.
+NSL also supports TensorFlow 2.0.

 CPU support: